Aug 30 2020

 Whilst 2020 hasn’t been the year anyone expected, we have thankfully made great progress with the production of Soli Gin and wanted to give you a quick Soli Gin Summer Update.
 The good news is that our distillery staff have been busy hand-packing our Premium Gin Blend, “The Founders Edition”.

 This is now available to purchase through the website here, soligin.com/founders-registration or by sending a message to Soli Gin through our Facebook page, facebook.com/soligin

-The Minoan octopus is printed with real gold leaf on our black amphora bottle.
+A Minoan octopus is printed with real gold leaf on our black amphora bottle.
 A Limited founders batch means you could be the lucky owner of a future classic.
-At 30 Euro a bottle it’s a winner.
+At 30 Euro a bottle, it’s a winner.

 Dear Sirs and Madams,

 Just recently, the creators of soligin gifted us at OENOU Yi winery a bottle of your marvelous gin.
 We are…

 May 10 2020

 What do the Soli Gin team do when we are in Coronavirus lockdown?
 We continue to look for ways to heighten your Soli Gin experience with quarantini (“quarantine”) recipes.